The story of Naaman is one of a man dominated by shame.

 I wonder if you feel different because you can no longer join in with ‘life’ and the activities you once enjoyed with others have now stopped?

-Famous Psychiatrist Karl Menninger believes that sin consciousness is making people ill.
+Famous Psychiatrist Karl Menninger believes that an evil conscience is making people ill.

 He famously said that if he could convince those in his psychiatric hospitals that their sins were forgiven, 75% of them could walk out the next day.